Jens Stoltenberg: First term as Prime Minister (2000–2001)

 In 2000, the first cabinet of Bondevik resigned following an unsuccessful motion of confidence.
 Stoltenberg's first cabinet governed Norway from 17 March 2000 to 19 October 2001.
 Stoltenberg was the deputy leader of the Labour Party while Jagland was the party leader.
-Instead Jagland was given the post as Foreign Minister.
-Stoltenberg's first tenure as Prime Minister (2000–2001) was controversial within his own party, being responsible for reforms and modernisation of the welfare state that included partly privatising several key state-owned services and corporations.
-In the parliamentary election of 10 September 2001, the party suffered one of its worst results ever, winning only 24% of the vote.
+Upon election, Jagland was given the post as Foreign Minister and Stoltenberg was prime minister.
+Stoltenberg's first tenure as prime minister was controversial within his own party, being responsible for reforms and modernisation of the welfare state that included partly privatising several key state-owned services and corporations.

-The 2001 election met with instability for the Labour Party.
+The 2001 election caused instability for the Labour Party.
+With the 98% votes taken, the Labour Party only garnered 24%, falling from 35%.
 The Norwegian newspaper Dagbladet stated: "We are heading for a political earthquake when the votes are counted tonight, if we believe the opinion polls."
 In an interview with The Associated Press Jagland stated "It is unstable and unpredictable."
 After the election in 2001, Stoltenberg and his cabinet were forced to resign, with the Labour Party suffering from its worst election campaign results since 1924.
-With the 98% votes taken, the Labour Party only garnered 24%, falling from 35%.
 Jagland, the Labour Party leader, commented on the results saying, "We will have to make a decision about whether to continue in government after we know the full results".
 After the election Stoltenberg said, "What is clear is that this was a very bad election."

 Some analysts have pointed out that one of the causes for their loss was that with only one year in power until the next election, more time was spent initiating or trying to start reforms than telling the people why they had to be done.
 Such reforms included selling down in state-owned companies, re-organisation of health care and public hospitals and changes in sick pay.
 The changes made from the 2001 election to the 2005 election were described by Norwegian newspaper VG as an "extreme makeover".

 Party leader election

-The bad election result in 2001 was quickly followed by a leadership battle between Jagland and Stoltenberg.
-Both Jagland, as leader, and Stoltenberg, as deputy leader, said they were open to be challenged for their positions at the party's congress in November 2002.
+The election result in 2001 was quickly followed by a leadership battle between Jagland and Stoltenberg.
+Both Jagland as leader and Stoltenberg as deputy leader said they were open to be challenged for their positions at the party's congress in November 2002.
 Stoltenberg refused to say whether he would challenge Jagland for the leadership position, which was seen by political commentators as a sign that he probably would seek the leadership position.
-In the beginning of February 2002, Jagland, who had been briefly hospitalized in January, and had a subsequent sick leave, said that he would not seek reelection as leader.
-In November 2002, Stoltenberg was unanimously elected new leader at the party's congress.
+In the beginning of February 2002 Jagland, who had been briefly hospitalized in January and had a subsequent sick leave, said that he would not seek reelection as leader.
+In November 2002, Stoltenberg was unanimously elected new leader at the Labour Party's congress.